1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

-This article is a continuation of the article \cite{maillardpain2018-1}, in which we studied the fluctuations of the derivative martingale $Z_t$.
+This article is a continuation of the article \cite{maillardpain2019}, in which we studied the fluctuations of the derivative martingale $Z_t$.
 This martingale, which plays a crucial role in the description of the extremal particles, can be seen as the partition function of the derivative Gibbs measure defined above.
-This Gibbs measure is supported by particles at distance of order $\sqrt t$ from the extremes.
+This Gibbs measure is supported by particles at distance of order $\sqrt t$ from the minimum.
 It is natural to consider the more general functionals $Z_t(F)$ of the Gibbs measure, supported by the same particles.
-A specific example is the critical additive martingale $W_t$, for which Mueller and Munier \cite{muellermunier2014} conjectured the result proven in Corollary~\ref{cor:fluctuations-for-W}.
-In this example, the 1-stable distribution arising in the description of the fluctuations is actually a (symmetric) Cauchy distribution.
-The underlying reason for this is not entirely clear to us, see the end of Section~\ref{section:strategy} for more details.
-Moreover, it is fascinating that all possible values of the asymmetry parameter can be obtained through varying $F$, which is a new feature compared to previous results.
+We find it striking that all possible values of the asymmetry parameter can be obtained through varying $F$, which is a new feature compared to previous results.
+A specific example is the critical additive martingale $W_t$, which was studied by Mueller and Munier \cite{muellermunier2014}, as mentioned above.
+In this example, there is no correction term of order $\log t/\sqrt t$, since $W_t$ is invariant by shifts, as explained at the end of Section~\ref{section:strategy} (see Footnote~\ref{foot:shift}).
+Since the role of this correction term is to compensate for small jumps, the fact that it vanishes suggests that the limiting distribution should be a (symmetric) Cauchy distribution, a reasoning which is confirmed by Remark~\ref{rem:one-dimensional}.